matthewmain/kiss_the_sky/builds/v1.1/README.md

 - [ ] basic gamification: grow a flower tall enough to reach the top of the viewbox in the fewest generations, "kiss the sky"
 - [ ] at startup, provide info about how app harnesses biological evolution via plant competition for height/light.
 - [ ] allow users to choose 1) "tiny white flower" or 2) "random garden" to "see what happens" as the years pass and the plants evolve. (maybe add option for one small & one large plant also.)
-- [ ] "Sew" button that kicks of initial falling seeds.
+- [ ] "Sew" button that kicks off initial falling seeds.
 - [ ] fix safari issues (color value floats, etc.)
-- [ ] fade out shadows when leaf angle falls to below about -80 degrees from horizontal (will avoid narrow shadows when leaves are vertical as well as shadows flasing off at plant death)
+- [ ] fade out shadows when leaf angle falls to below about -80 degrees from horizontal (will avoid narrow shadows when leaves are vertical as well as shadows flashing off at plant death)
 - [ ] omit pod closure at plant death
 - [ ] add shadow to gap between leaves
 - [ ] performance enhancement: run sun rays less often with stronger intensity (probably need to address plant color-change flashing)